Solar power in Australia: Installations by type

 The largest share of solar PV installations in 2018 was from grid-connected distributed sources totalling 8,030 MW.
 These are rooftop systems in the residential, commercial and industrial sectors.
 For the purposes of the data, residential grid connect are systems <9.5 kW, commercial are systems between 9.5 and 99.9 kW and industrial are 100 kW to 5 MW.
 Grid connected-centralised plants was the next largest sector in 2018 with 3,272 MW installed, representing utility scale ground mounted solar with a power rating > 5 MW.
 Off-grid solar PV was the smallest segment at 284 MW in 2018.

 Growth accelerated dramatically during 2018 in both rooftop distributed solar and utility-scale solar which became a significant component by the end of the year.

 By year end 2018, Australia had 1.96 million residential rooftop solar systems and 78,000 commercial and industrial rooftop solar systems, for a total of 2.04 million total rooftop PV systems.

 Over 200,000 were installed in 2018 alone and the country was on track to install as many again in 2019.
 Australia leads the world in residential uptake of solar, with a nation-wide average of free-standing households with a PV system at over 20%.
 By early 2020, Australia had 10.7 GW of rooftop solar in 2.4 million systems.
 By 2021, Australia had 13 GW of rooftop solar.
-Where new inverters (solar or batteries) are installed, they are required to have certain functions such as low voltage ride through and grid support to handle local grid issues and improve power quality.
+Where new inverters (solar or batteries) are installed, they are required to have certain functions such as low-voltage ride-through and grid support to handle local grid issues and improve power quality.
+As of February 2026 there were 4.3 million rooftop solar systems installed nationwide, with a capacity of 28.3 GW.
 As per AS/NZS 3000 Wiring Rules assembly performed without a licensed electrician must be extra low voltage setups not exceeding 50 V AC or 120 V ripple-free DC.